HunterWeis/Heartfelt/README.md

 ## Other

--Made during YHacks 2015
--Project by Numaer Zaker and Hunter Weis.
+-Made during YHacks 2015 by Numaer Zaker and Hunter Weis.